Key takeaways

 | Los Angeles, CA | Business Tax Registration Certificate (BTRC) | Yes for non-storefront services | Storefront and food categories require a real lease and zoning verification |

-| New York, NY | No general city license, industry-specific only | Yes at state level; NYC requires industry permits separately | Some industries (food, childcare) require physical inspection |
+| New York, NY | No general city license, industry-specific only | Yes, NYC has no general business license so the question only arises for industry-specific permits | Some industries such as food service and childcare require physical inspection |

-| Wilmington, DE | Delaware state business license + city license | Yes, broadly accepted | State business license is required even for out-of-state operations registered in DE |
+| Wilmington, DE | Delaware state business license + city license | Yes, broadly accepted | A Delaware business license generally applies to entities conducting business in DE; a DE-formed LLC with no DE office or staff typically has no DE license obligation, but a borderline case should be confirmed with Delaware's nexus questionnaire |

-| San Francisco, CA | Business Registration Certificate | Yes for service businesses | SF charges based on payroll; address has to be where business operates |
+| San Francisco, CA | Business Registration Certificate | Yes for service businesses | Fee is based on SF gross receipts; address must match the operating location |

 | Tampa, FL | Business Tax Receipt (BTR) | Yes for office-based businesses | Hillsborough County issues a separate BTR; both are usually required |

-| Washington, DC | Basic Business License (BBL) | Yes for most categories | Clean Hands certification requires no outstanding DC tax debt before issuance |
+| Washington, DC | Basic Business License (BBL) | Yes for most categories | Clean Hands certification requires no DC tax debt over $1,000 before issuance |

 City-level business license rules across save office's seven locations.
 Always confirm with the local licensing office, since policies update without notice.